OCA/hr-expense/hr_expense_employee_analytic_default/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to create Analytic Defaults Rules for employees to be applied to expenses.
+This module allows to create Analytic Distribution Models for employees to be applied to expenses.

 **Table of contents**